Nayib Bukele

-Nayib Armando Bukele Ortez (Note: /es/) (born 24 July 1981) is a Salvadoran politician and businessman who has served as the 81st president of El Salvador since 2019.
+Nayib Armando Bukele Ortez (Note: /es-419/.) (born 24 July 1981) is a Salvadoran politician who has served as the 43rd president of El Salvador since 2019.

-In 1999, Bukele established an advertising company and worked at an advertising company owned by his father, Armando Bukele Kattán.
+In 1999, Bukele established an advertising company and worked at another owned by his father, Armando Bukele Kattán.
 Both companies advertised election campaigns for the Farabundo Martí National Liberation Front (FMLN) political party.
 Bukele entered politics in 2011.
 In 2012, he joined the FMLN and was elected mayor of Nuevo Cuscatlán.
 Bukele served until his 2015 election as Mayor of San Salvador, where he served until 2018.
 In 2017, Bukele was ousted from the FMLN.
 He founded the Nuevas Ideas political party shortly afterward and pursued a presidential campaign in 2019.
 After the Supreme Electoral Court (TSE) refused to register his party, Bukele ran for president with the Grand Alliance for National Unity (GANA) and won with 53 percent of the vote.

 In July 2019, Bukele implemented the Territorial Control Plan to reduce El Salvador's 2019 homicide rate of 38 per 100,000 people.
 Homicides fell by 50 percent during Bukele's first year in office.
 After 87 people were killed by gangs over one weekend in March 2022, Bukele initiated a nationwide crackdown on gangs, resulting in the arrests of over 85,000 people with alleged gang affiliations by December 2024.
-El Salvador's homicide rate decreased to 1.9 homicides per 100,000 in 2024, one of the lowest in the Americas.
+El Salvador's homicide rate officially decreased to 1.9 homicides per 100,000 in 2024, one of the lowest in the Americas, although the factual accuracy has been contested.
 Bukele passed a law in 2021 that made bitcoin legal tender in El Salvador and promoted plans to build Bitcoin City.
-By 2025, El Salvador's bitcoin experiment had largely been unsuccessful.
 In June 2023, the Legislative Assembly approved Bukele's proposals to reduce the number of municipalities from 262 to 44 and the number of seats in the legislature from 84 to 60.
 He ran for re-election in the 2024 presidential election and won with 85 percent of the vote after the Supreme Court of Justice reinterpreted the constitution's ban on consecutive re-election.